Philocoder93/deploy-MEAN-app/README.md

 `cd` into your whenPresident directory, then `git checkout deploy_starter`.

+If that doesn't work, try to `fetch` the branch from `upstream` and then checkout.
+If *that* doesn't work, just go ahead and clone the app down into a new folder (again)

 Run the basic setup commands:
 - `heroku create`
 - `git push heroku deploy_starter:master`